 5. Leverage event headliners for PR

-You’ve already done the hard work of getting great speakers and talent for your event.
+You’ve already worked hard to get great speakers and talent for your event.
 Use their influence to secure press coverage by including them in your pitch.
-You could also use your lineup to expand your media list by identifying journalists who’ve interviewed your performers before.
+Why not use your lineup to expand your media list, identifying journalists who’ve interviewed your performers before?

 - Can you get coverage for the performances at your event?

-- Is there a different type of publication who would be interested in covering your speakers?
+- Is there a different type of publication that would be interested in covering your speakers?

 6. Start event PR outreach early